 Choosing and using good passwords

-You can also use passphrases – whole sentences, such as quotes or favorite song lyrics.
+You can also use a passphrase, which is similar to a password, but is made up of multiple words instead of a single one.
 Passphrases are harder to guess yet easier to remember.
-They take longer to type, but are considered more secure, especially if you pepper them with some random numbers and special characters.
+They take a bit longer to type, but are considered more secure, especially if you pepper them with some random numbers and special characters.